 We found it quite frustrating that the current time is not displayed anywhere in the EyeTV W app's menus.
 Most TVs and digiboxes display the current time as well as programme times so that you can tell how many minutes you have to wait for the next programme for example.
 The app does show a progress bar for the current program in the live TV information overlay, but this isn't really accurate enough and is no substitute for seeing the current time.
 With no watch or clock nearby we often had to temporarily exit from the app to check the current time in the Android status bar.

 Trying Out the Aerials

 First we tried connecting the telescopic antenna to the EyeTV but found that there was barely enough signal, so we tried the rod antenna instead.
 The length of wire allowed us to find a better signal and we could watch TV OK with occasional break ups.
 Also the screen occasionally went blank and displayed a No Content message usually when this happened the EyeTV W's blue LED started flashing every 5 seconds which we presumed was an error code.
 We found that this error was more likely to occur as you moved the tablet to the limits of the EyeTV's Wi-Fi range, but it did also occur even with the tablet just a couple of metres away.
-The only solution seemed to be to switch the EyeTV W off and on again, and allow the app to reconnect to it.
+Sometimes this could be fixed by tapping the forward transport button on the screen which tries to reinitialize the video stream, but in most cases the only solution seemed to be to switch the EyeTV W off and on again, and allow the app to reconnect to it.
 This was a bit of a nuisance, but with the tablet well in range it only seemed to happen every 2 to 3 hours of viewing time.